lakshmi-majeti/darwin-code-challenge/README.md

-# Coding Test for Bank API
+# Coding Test for Employee API
 ### I have moved original README.md to TASK.md which has original instructions for test.
 Please refer TASK.md for original instructions.

 ##  Employee API description and steps to run it